-The Ph.D. in Aerospace Engineering is offered by the College of Engineering.
-The objective of the program is to provide an opportunity for highly motivated students with a strong science and engineering background to participate in a program of research and course work in the areas of aerospace structures, propulsion and aerodynamic systems, while earning their doctoral degree.
+- The objective of the Ph.D. in Aerospace Engineering is to provide an opportunity for highly motivated students with a strong science and engineering background to participate in a program of research and course work in the areas of aerospace structures, propulsion and aerodynamic systems, while earning their doctoral degree.

 - Embry-Riddle's Ph.D. in Aviation is a flexible degree program in that it is offered primarily online but includes three six-day residencies at designated campuses.
 The degree is open to aviation professionals including flight crew members, air traffic controllers, industry technical representatives, aviation educators, government employees, and others wishing to advance their knowledge and enhance their careers with a Ph.D. in Aviation.